General Volunteer Information

-The Round Rock Police Department offers a wide variety of volunteer opportunities for our dedicated citizens who log more than 12,000 volunteer hours per year.
-From running community events to supporting administrative tasks within the police department, our volunteers are an essential component to our success.
-We always have a place for you to join us!
+The Round Rock Police Department offers a wide variety of volunteer opportunities for dedicated citizens who log more than 12,000 hours of service per year.
+Our volunteers are an essential component to departmental success, and they provide staffing for community events, support administrative tasks within the police department, and assist with the implementation of community services.

 Victim Advocacy Volunteers